Puer Aeternus Archetype: Understanding the Eternal Child

 Healing the “Inner Child”

-“Inner child” assumes a singular part when, in fact, there are many inner children.
-(Working from Robert Moore’s model, for example, there are at least eight.)
-The psyche is a plurality, a collection of many archetypes; it’s never just one.
+The concept of “Inner child” implies a singular entity, when in fact, there are many inner children.
+(Working from Robert Moore’s model, for example, there are at least twelve.)

 The theme for those wrestling with the Eternal Child is a lack of internal structure.
 The child’s mind gets rooted like a tick, keeping the individual from accessing adult consciousness.